Villa Paradiso

 Balcón de Iberia (3) • Parc Humboldt Park • Baracoa Cuba

-Balcón de Iberia (El Majá) • Parc Humboldt Park • Baracoa Cuba
+Salto El Maja • Alejandro de Humboldt National Park • Baracoa Cuba

 On Part 1 of this blog entry we tell you about El Copal trail and El Recreo trail at Alexander Humboldt National Park, whose lengths are 2 km and 3 km respectively.

 Numerous travelers combine a visit to Alexander Humboldt National Park with a bit of time at the beach.
-Two lovely options are available to you after exploring the Park: Maguana beach and Mapurisí beach.
+Two lovely options are available to you after exploring the Park: the very popular Maguana beach and the seldom visited, off-the-beaten-path Mapurisí beach.

 • The various trails and the boat ride in Humboldt Park count on excellent guides who belong to local communities and who know these lands since their childhood.
 Their knowledge covers the history of the protected area, the flora and the fauna, the area’s peasant culture and traditional medicine.
 They are really good at spotting the different plant and animal species that could otherwise go unnoticed by visitors were they to do the hiking on their own.
 Using a guide is compulsory – you cannot explore the park unaccompanied.